 Brand is a unique design, sign, symbol, words, or a combination of these, employed in creating an image that identifies a product and differentiates it from its competitors.
 Brand names represent future economic benefits in the form of future business linked with the brand names of subsidiaries acquired in business combination.
 Brand names identified as part of acquisitions have finite and indefinite useful lives.
 Brand names with indefinite useful lives are carried at cost less accumulated impairment.
-Brand names with finite useful lives are carried at cost less accumulated amortisation and impairment.
-Amortisation is calculated using the straight-line method to allocate the cost over their estimated useful life of 10 years.
+Brand names with finite useful lives are carried at cost less accumulated using the straight-line method to allocate the cost over their estimated useful life of 10 years.